 Field event guidelines

 The Bishop Pavilion and Bridge playing field are a hub for village activities.
 A range a clubs and user groups use the facilities for activities such as: cricket, football, art, pilates, preschool, horticultural society, bridge club, parish council etc.

 Major events are held at the facilities including the annual Carnival events as well as Horticultural show.

 The Pavilion is located in Grindleford, on the Bridge Playing Fields adjacent to Grindleford Bridge on the River Derwent.
 The main room of the Pavilion serves as a community room and as sports changing rooms plus a club room.

 The Bridge Playing Field provides soccer and cricket pitches as well as a hard court area.
 A children’s playground is located behind the Pavilion building.

-There is a limited amount of off road parking available for people when using the facilities.
+There is limited off road parking available for people using the facilities.